RichCaloggero/periodic-table/README.md

 Temperatures such as boiling points and melting points are given in degrees kelvin.
 Densities are given in g/L and molar heat in (mol*K)
 Information that is missing is represented as null.
 Some elements may have an image link to their spectral bands.

 All elements have a three sentence summary from Wikipedia.

-Currently the color tag is useless, so please use appearance instead.
+Currently the color property contains incomplete information, so please use the appearance property instead.

 **Electron configuration** is given as a string, with each orbital separated by a space.  **Electron shells** are given as an array, the first item is the number of electrons in the first shell, the 2nd item is the number of electrons in the second shell, and so on.